-For efficient handling of a written request, please complete a Claim Inquiry of the form in the Forms section on our provider portal (see Contact | Resource Directory).
+For efficient handling of a written request, please complete a Claim Inquiry form.
+There is an interactive PDF copy of the form in the Forms section on our provider portal (see Contact | Resource Directory).

 Please refer to the separate appendix sections on Blue KC Medicare and Federal policies.